Harry Beddall: Club career

 Cardiff High School and played for St Peter’s RFC and Hartpury RFC.

 A flanker, he joined the academy of Leicester Tigers in England and made his senior Leicester debut against Coventry RFC in the Premiership Rugby Cup in November 2024.

 He returned to Wales signing with Dragons RFC in 2025.
+Initially intended to be eased in via Super Rygbi Cymru with Ebbw Vale, Beddall had become a regular starter within the first six months of his debut season for Dragons, registering high in league tackles despite missing the first few rounds of matches.

 International career

-Beddall captained the Wales national under-20 rugby union team in the 2025 U20 Six Nations and to the 2025 World Rugby U20 Championship.
+Beddall captained the Wales national under-20 rugby union team in the 2025 U20 Six Nations, where he led the championship in tackles, and to the 2025 World Rugby U20 Championship.